 A Charity on a Critical Mission

-Every day, over 200 women and men experiencing poverty or homelessness find a safe refuge from the lonely and often violent streets and inclement weather.
+Every day, dozens of women and men experiencing poverty or homelessness find a safe refuge from the lonely and often violent streets and inclement weather.
 Hearty and healthy meals, warm beds, showers, toiletries, warm gloves and socks are provided as we care for each person with dignity and respect.
-Staff is diverse in language, ethnicity, culture, age, skills, and knowledge and lived experiences, all of which are vital and necessary to achieve meaningful results.
-Case managers help begin lives of recovery from substance use disorders, chronic homelessness and unemployment and many other challenges.
+Staff members are diverse in language, ethnicity, culture, age, skills, and knowledge and lived experiences, all of which are vital and necessary to achieve meaningful results.
+Case managers help program members begin lives of recovery from substance use disorders, chronic homelessness and unemployment and many other challenges.
 In 2018, homelessness in Massachusetts increased 14%, the highest in the country according to a recent HUD report.

 Staff and volunteers fulfill our Mission to: